 Many different species of mild, white fish are caught off the Oregon Coast in sustainably managed fisheries.
 Look for rockfish, ling cod, petrale and dover sole to pan fry, use in recipes like fish tacos, or any other recipe that calls for white fish.
 Learn more about how these groundfish species are processed into fillets, perfect for your plate.

-Many types of fish and other seafood are caught fresh on the Oregon coast throughout the year or frozen soon after they are caught.
+Many types of fish and other seafood are caught fresh (PDF) on the Oregon coast throughout the year or frozen soon after they are caught.
 Recent OSU research showed that most consumers like the taste of frozen seafood just as well as fresh - and sometimes even prefer it.
 That's good news because it means that you can find excellent quality seafood any month of the year - and have more options to store it at home.